stancel/add-server-to-nagios/README.md

 add-server-to-nagios
 =========

-Ansible role to install the Nagios NRPE client program onto a server and then added the needed config onto the Nagios4 monitoring server.
+Ansible playbook to install the Nagios NRPE client program onto a server and then added the needed config onto the Nagios4 monitoring server.

 How to Use